Exhibitions

 The Trouble with Parting

-Have you ever donated something to a museum?
-Had it been in your family for ages and did you feel too guilty to throw it out?
+THE TROUBLE WITH PARTING the objects we find hard to discard Have you ever donated something to a museum?
+Had it been in your family for ages and did you

 Percy Trezise